benjohnbarnes/Regular/README.md

 Regular is inteded as a way to specifcy and validate event sequence expectations in unit tests.
 Maybe it's useful for something else too?

 Regular is currently work in progress.

-It does not yet have a designed public API.
-It does have an NFA implementation that proove the concept by implementing the objectives.
+However, Regular has an NFA based matching implementation, and an API for creating expressions and building matchers from them.